Nguyễn Văn Bảy: September 16, 1966

-In the early afternoon at Gia Lam airfield, Bay was flying in the number three position in a flight of four, when they were directed to engage US aircraft.
-Bay was the first to observe a flight of F-4s, and asked his flight leader, Ho Van Quy, for permission to attack, but Quy doubted they could catch up to the faster F-4s.
-Then Bay spotted an opportunity, the Phantoms began to make a climbing turn.
-Bay and his flight commenced to cut off the F-4s, he rolled in behind the F-4C piloted by Major John "Robbie" Robertson and his backseater Hubert Buchanan (USAF # 63–7643, 555th TFS).
+In the early afternoon at Gia Lam airfield, Bảy was flying in the number three position in a flight of four, when they were directed to engage US aircraft.
+Bảy was the first to observe a flight of F-4s, and asked his flight leader, Ho Van Quy, for permission to attack, but Quy doubted they could catch up to the faster F-4s.
+Then Bảy spotted an opportunity, the Phantoms began to make a climbing turn.
+Bảy and his flight commenced to cut off the F-4s, he rolled in behind the F-4C piloted by Major John "Robbie" Robertson and his backseater Hubert Buchanan (USAF # 63–7643, 555th TFS).
 As he closed the range he opened fire with his cannons.
 The F-4 pulled hard and then eased its turn.
-Bay adjusted and fired again, this time observing one of the F-4's wheels flying off of its wing.
+Bảy adjusted and fired again, this time observing one of the F-4's wheels flying off of its wing.
 Buchanan ejected and was captured as POW, while Robertson is believed to have died in the wreck of their F-4 Phantom.

 September 21, 1966

-On this date, Bay was flying the lead of a four-ship flight, when he was directed to a target 10 miles ahead by ground control.
-After a few minutes, Bay spotted two F-105s at around 10,000 to 13,000 feet.
-Bay banked in pursuit, knowing that F-105s normally traveled in packs of four, he looked around for the other pair.
-Not able to locate the other F-105s, Bay gave his wing-man, Do Huy Hoang, permission to attack.
+On this date, Bảy was flying the lead of a four-ship flight, when he was directed to a target 10 miles ahead by ground control.
+After a few minutes, Bảy spotted two F-105s at around 10,000 to 13,000 feet.
+Bảy banked in pursuit, knowing that F-105s normally traveled in packs of four, he looked around for the other pair.
+Not able to locate the other F-105s, Bảy gave his wing-man, Do Huy Hoang, permission to attack.
 Hoang flew wide to the left, and lined up behind the second F-105.
 Hoang waited for the "Thuds" to turn, but instead they rolled into a shallow bank.
-Bay's flight had flown into an ambush.
+Bảy's flight had flown into an ambush.
 Flying low to avoid radar behind the first F-105s were First Lieutenant Karl Richter and Captain Ralph J. Beardsley.
 Richter jettisoned his rocket pods and lined up behind Hoang.
 Richter fired his M61 Gatling gun on Hoang.
 The airplane rolled on its own to wings level.
 Hoang lit the afterburner on his MiG and tried to regain control as his jet rolled to the right.
 Hoang's left wing was in tatters from Richter's Gatling Gun.
 Hoang checked his engine instruments and thought he was going to be fine, but then the plane began to come apart.
 Hoang had to eject.
-Bay, now alone, and with his fuel becoming low, found himself dodging multiple missiles from US aircraft;however, they began to depart North Vietnam's air space.
-At this time, Bay spotted Vo Van and followed him back to base.
+Bảy, now alone, and with his fuel becoming low, found himself dodging multiple missiles from US aircraft;however, they began to depart North Vietnam's air space.
+At this time, Bảy spotted Vo Van and followed him back to base.